jc2554/ECE3400-team7/docs/milestone1.md

 ![](./image/milestone1/1_3.jpg)

-Our initial turning algorithm works by simply setting both wheels to spin in opposite directions then looping until the front middle sensor detects that it has arrived over a line again.
-At this point, the robot should have completed a 90 degree rotation in whichever direction it was set to spin and, even if it should be slightly off center on the line, capable of tracking the line again from this point.
+Our initial turning algorithm works by simply setting both wheels to spin in opposite directions and then waiting until the front middle sensor has arrived over a line again.
+At this point, the robot should have completed a 90 degree rotation in whichever direction it was set to spin and, even if it is slightly off center of the line, should be capable of tracking the line again from this point.

-We then strung together a series of turning and following line until reaching an intersection commands necessary for the robot to perform a figure 8, which you can see here:
+To test our line tracking and turning algorithms, we strung together an ordered series of "turn" and "following line until reaching an intersection" commands to perform a figure 8.
+Our robot's wonderful success can be seen chronicled in video below:

 [![](./image/milestone1/1_4.jpg)](https://youtu.be/NfCRnDHCJfM)